Pharmacokinetics of Oral Hydroxyurea Solution (HUPK)

 2. Hydroxyurea use within 6 months before enrolment.

-5. Other significant organ system dysfunction based on the site investigator's discretion.
+5. Other significant organ system dysfunction based on the site Investigators discretion.

 7. Active chronic leg ulcers.

-13. Known infection with Human Immunodeficiency Virus.
+13. Known infection with HIV.

 Study Plan